 Traditional Dental Implant – Ideal Choice for Replacing a Missing Tooth

-Losing a single tooth is a common problem, and most people, if the tooth is in their smile line will want to get it replaced as soon as possible.
-However, it’s important to replace any tooth that is missing as its loss can affect your overall dental health.
+Losing a single tooth is a common problem.
+Most people will want to get it replaced as soon as possible.
+Especially if the tooth is in their smile line.
+It’s important to replace any tooth that is missing as its loss can affect your overall dental health.
 Each tooth supports and protects other teeth.

-When you lose a tooth, the teeth adjacent to the gap will soon begin to drift toward this space, destabilizing these teeth, and it can affect your bite.
+When you lose a tooth, the teeth adjacent to the gap will soon begin to drift toward this space.
+This destabilizes these teeth and can affect your bite.

-To prevent this from happening call for a Free Consultation in our Sheepshead Bay, Brooklyn NY office with the Brooklyn dental implant dentist Dr. Umanoff at LuxDen Dental Implants Center: ☎ 1-718-382-3444.
+To prevent this from happening, call for a consultation in our Sheepshead Bay, Brooklyn NY office with the Brooklyn dental implant dentist Dr. Umanoff at LuxDen Dental Implants Center: ☎ 1-718-382-3444.

-The bone that used to surround your natural tooth root quickly begins to resorb, and which can further destabilize the teeth adjacent.
+The bone that used to surround your natural tooth root quickly begins to resorb.
+This can destabilize the teeth adjacent.
 A single tooth implant is a cost-effective long-term solution that protects and preserves your existing natural teeth and your bite, and it protects your jawbone.

 Why Choose a Single Tooth Implant?

 Traditional options include partial dentures and dental bridges, but a single tooth implant is the gold standard treatment.
 Single tooth implants are self-supporting and provide significant support and protection for the adjacent teeth.
-The procedure to plan and place single tooth implants is relatively quick and non-invasive.
+The plan and placement is relatively quick and non-invasive.

 Other alternative options:

-- Partial dentures are supported by clasps around your existing natural teeth and which can weaken these teeth, potentially causing problems or even their loss in the future.
-Also, partial dentures cannot provide a similar biting or chewing strength compared with natural teeth or implant teeth.
+- Partial dentures are supported by clasps around your existing natural teeth.
+They can weaken these teeth, potentially causing problems or even their loss in the future.
+Partial dentures cannot provide a similar biting or chewing strength compared to natural or implant teeth.

-- Dental bridges are supported by natural teeth that must be substantially ground down and reshaped so they can be crowned.
+- Dental bridges are supported by natural teeth that must be ground down and reshaped so they can be crowned.
 The crowns are attached to the replacement tooth or pontic, creating a strong and stable prosthesis.
-However, you will find any dentist is reluctant to reshape healthy teeth because removing any healthy tooth structure increases the risk of tooth decay and infection in these teeth in the future.
+You will find any dentist is reluctant to reshape healthy teeth because removing any healthy structure increases the risk of tooth decay and infection in these teeth in the future.